Language

 What is the CSS box-shadow property?

-The Inset toggle changes the shadow from an outer shadow (default) to an inner shadow.
-Inner shadows create a pressed or recessed effect, commonly used for input fields and interactive states.
+The Inset toggle changes a shadow from an outer one to an inner one.
+Inner shadows sit inside the element to create a pressed or recessed look, which is common on input fields and active buttons.

 Can I use colored shadows instead of black?